gemfire/gemfire-developer-website/content/blog/spring-security-geode.md

 ```

 ### Start The Cluster
-Now that all configuration steps are done, it’s time to start our secured Apache Geode cluster!.
+Now that all configuration steps are done, it’s time to start our secured VMware GemFire cluster!.

 ```
 gfsh>set variable --name=CURRENT_DIRECTORY --value=/workspace